mattgwagner/mattgwagner/cv.md

 * Helped lead development reviews and architecture planning for future scaling.
 * Restructured data access layer library and implemented cross-application caching using Redis to improve performance
 * Built automated build and deployment system utilizing MSBuild, TeamCity, and PowerShell that resulted in a vast increase in development speed
-* Designed unit tests and utilitized static code analysis to help team improve overall code quality and consistency
+* Designed unit tests and utilized static code analysis to help team improve overall code quality and consistency
 * Helped develop interview questions in order to screen developer applicants
 * Implemented application-wide error logging mechanism to aid production debugging